Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis

-Therefore, decision variables $\pi_{h-1}$ and $\pi_h$ are linked by the intermediate variable $d^{\pi}_{h}(s, a)$, meaning that $\pi_{h-1}$ and $\pi_{h}$ are optimized in a joint way.
-This is a huge difference between TV-AIL and BC.
-Though BC also solves a non-stationary policy, BC's objective has no coupling structure; refer to \eqref{eq:objective_bc}.
-On the other hand, it is easy to see that BC solves a convex optimization problem in \eqref{eq:objective_bc}, whereas as a byproduct, we find that TV-AIL may solve a non-convex policy optimization problem due to the coupling structure in \eqref{eq:flow_link}.
+It is important to note that the state-action distribution matching problem in \eqref{eq:ail} is a multi-stage policy optimization problem, where decision variables may be interdependent.
+To illustrate this, recall the definition of $d^{\pi}_h(s, a)$: As can be seen, the variables $\pi_{h-1}$ and $\pi_h$ are linked by the intermediate variable $d^{\pi}_{h}(s, a)$, which means that the optimization of $\pi_{h-1}$ and $\pi_{h}$ is carried out jointly.
+This coupling structure is a significant difference between TV-AIL and BC.
+Although BC also optimizes a non-stationary policy, its objective does not have any coupling structure, as shown in \eqref{eq:objective_bc}.
+Furthermore, while BC solves a convex optimization problem in \eqref{eq:objective_bc}, TV-AIL may solve a non-convex policy optimization problem due to the coupling structure in \eqref{eq:flow_link}.

 \begin{prop} There exist tabular and episodic MDPs such that the objective of TV-AIL in \eqref{eq:ail} is non-convex. \end{prop}